jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    In summary, you can think of CentreStack as a way to elevate and turn a Windows File Server in a local area network into a Cloud/Internet facing file server solution with remote and mobile access.
+    In summary, you can think of CentreStack as a way to elevate and turn a Windows File Server in a local area network into a Cloud/Internet facing file server solution with remote and mobile access, while at the same time, the drive mapping, the NTFS permission, and file locking are preserved before and after the cloud-enablement.

 The CentreStack server is pure software built on top of the Microsoft Web Platform, which includes: